tajas20006/speed-logger/README.md

     `.\speedtest.ps1 <token>`

-    This will get response from fast.com API, wait 5 seconds, and call the API again.
+    This will get response from fast.com API, wait 15 seconds, and call the API again.

-3. The network speed will be logged in `speed.csv`.
+3. The network speed will be logged in `./result/yyyyMMdd_hhmmss.csv`.

 4. `Ctrl+C` to stop